Markets with Heterogeneous Agents: Dynamics and Survival of Bayesian vs. No-Regret Learners: Robust Bayesian Updates

 \section{Robust Bayesian Updates}

-In the above analyses, we saw that the fast convergence of Bayesian learners is both a strength and a weakness.
+In the analysis above, we saw that the fast convergence of Bayesian learners is both a strength and a weakness.
 On the one hand, when a Bayesian converges to a correct model, it achieves constant regret and survives even against a fully informed competitor.
 On the other hand, if it converges to an incorrect model, it suffers linear regret (relative to the best fixed strategy in hindsight) and vanishes from the market.
-This strong convergence becomes especially problematic when the data-generating process undergoes distribution shifts.
+This strong convergence also becomes problematic when the data-generating process undergoes distribution shifts.
+In this section, we develop two methods to utilize Bayesian updates and achieve constant regret in a more robust manner.
+The first method addresses distribution shifts within a given model class.
+The second addresses the problem of misspecified priors by combining Bayesian learning with a safe switching strategy to a no-regret fallback.